PixarAnimationStudios/OpenSubdiv/documentation/roadmap.rst

 To Infinity & Beyond
 ====================

-The following is a list of projects and directions for OpenSubdiv over the course.
+The following is a list of pending projects and future directions for OpenSubdiv.

 Optimize Draw
 +++++++++++++